Broadheath Primary School Pupil Premium Information

 Monitoring the impact of Pupil Premium Grant

-Mrs Lyde (Headteacher) and Mrs Thomason (Deputy Headteacher) have overall responsibility for the attainment and progress of Pupil Premium children although ensuring the progress of eligible pupils and evidencing this is a whole-school priority.
+Mrs Lyde (Headteacher) has overall responsibility for the attainment and progress of Pupil Premium children although ensuring the progress of eligible pupils and evidencing this is a whole-school priority.

 Children’s progress and attainment is tracked and monitored carefully to ensure they achieve their full potential.
 Regular monitoring and evaluation is key to ensuring effectiveness of expenditure.

 Targets for pupils are set in maths, reading and writing and we know where we expect them to be by the end of the programme or set of lessons.
 Monitoring is a joint responsibility of the class teacher and Senior Leaders and regular assessment data is analysed and acted upon.
 The DFE also analyse our school data and compare our results to national data.